 The aim of the mentoring role is to help the student stay connected to their schooling and to address barriers that may impact their learning.
 This might include:

-- Participating in SSG meetings and providing advice about additional supports that the student may require
+- participating in Student Support Group (SSG) meetings and providing advice about additional supports that the student may require

-- Facilitating the student's input into the Individual Learning Plan
+- facilitating the student's input into the individual education plan (IEP)

 It is not the responsibility of a mentor to provide counselling.
 Further, the mentor should not have responsibility for supervising the student if he/she has behaved inappropriately and been removed from the classroom, as this can undermine the mentor relationship.